rocicorp/diff-server/README.md

 * *Determinism*: Every invocation with the same database state and parameters must result in the same output and effect on the database, on all platforms Replicant runs on.
 * *Popularity*: Replicant cannot be easy to use if it requires you to learn a new programming language.
 Also popularity on each target platform needs to be considered.
-For example, Matlab is popular, but it's not popular with Android or iOS developers.
+For example, MATLAB is popular, but it's not popular with Android or iOS developers.

 I am currently thinking that the initial transaction language should be JavaScript.
 Determinism *could* be **enforced** a variety of ways: